 PE and Sports Grant

 At Hawkedon, the school community focuses upon developing confident learners.
 We believe that sports provision adds significantly to children's confidence levels and we encourage children to participate in extra-curricular activities and competitions in addition to their physical education lessons.
 As a large school with over 600 pupils on roll, we have had to consider how we can support our vision of ensuring that children enjoy, participate and learn to love sport.
 The school has formed a Sports Department to enable our vision to come to reality.
+In September 2018 our hard work was recognised, as we received the Gold School Games Mark and were named Best Primary School for Sport in Wokingham.
 The monies received from the PE and Sports Funding Grant contributes to this work.
 However, financing for effective Sports provision at the school far exceeds the school’s sports grant money that we receive.

 DETAILS OF GRANT RECEIVED BY HAWKEDON

-The school has employed 2 sports Teaching Assistants who work five days a week, afternoons only, to support teachers in lessons, organise and deliver clubs.
-Sports Teaching Assistants are given additional time to organise competitions for the school to participate in.
+The school employs 2 sports Teaching Assistants who work five days a week, afternoons only, to support teachers in lessons.
+They also organise and deliver clubs on a daily basis.
+Sports Teaching Assistants organise numerous competitions for the school to participate in.

 A large variety of sporting clubs are run over each term to support children in their sporting development.
+An Extended School Manager has been hired to assist in the smooth running of the clubs which run outside of the school day.
 Equipment has been replaced and new equipment has been purchased to support sports teaching at the school.

 Funding is used in addition to the Pupil Premium money to ensure that all disadvantaged children gain free access to all clubs and have priority placement.